This topic describes how to use the Apache Kafka connector.

 If the error message Timed out waiting for a node assignment

-appears when you start a Realtime Compute for Apache Flink deployment, a network connectivity issue occurs between Realtime Compute for Apache Flink and the Kafka cluster.
+appears when you start a deployment, it indicates a network connectivity problem between your Realtime Compute for Apache Flink workspace and the Kafka cluster.

 You can perform the following steps to check whether the configuration of your Kafka cluster is valid:

-Use the ZooKeeper command-line tool zkCli.sh or zookeeper-shell.sh to log on to the ZooKeeper service that is used by your Kafka cluster.
+Use the ZooKeeper command line tool, zkCli.sh or zookeeper-shell.sh, to log on to the ZooKeeper service that is used by your Kafka cluster.

 Run a command based on the information about your Kafka cluster to obtain the metadata of your Kafka broker.
 In most cases, you can run the